Remote Head Load Method - Planning and Sizing

 Avoid these common pitfalls

 • Overloading the output.
-Don’t exceed the host’s remote watt rating—runtime will fall short.
+Don’t exceed the host’s remote watt rating—runtime and brightness will suffer.

 • Voltage mismatch.
 12 V heads on a 6 V output won’t work (and vice versa).

 • Long skinny runs.
 Excess drop = dim heads at the far end.
-Upsize wire or add a closer host.
+Upsize wire, shorten runs, split branches, or add a closer host.

 • Poor aiming.
 Lighting walls isn’t lighting egress.
-Aim beams where people walk.
+Aim beams where people walk and design for overlap.

 • Wrong ratings.
-Indoor heads in wet/freezer spaces fail early.
-Use wet/cold-rated kits.
+Indoor heads in wet/freezer/hazardous spaces fail early.
+Match listings and environment ratings.

 • Skipping records.
 Keep a simple log—date, pass/fail, corrective action.
 It pays off at inspection.